microsoft/vscode-simple-jupyter-notebook/README.md

 These notes cover only the debugging functionality of the notebook implementation which lives exclusively in the source file `debugging.ts`.

-The first section explains how the debugger in the xeus kernel is made available to VS Code and the second section shows how this debugger is used to debug individual notebook cells.
+The first section explains how the debugger of the xeus kernel is made available to VS Code and the second section shows how this debugger is used to debug individual notebook cells.

 ### Making the xeus kernel's debugger available to VS Code